 On the other hand, 33% of B2B marketers are unsure where their leads are coming from.
 However, some of these could very well still be from LinkedIn.

 It’s not just private individuals who are free to create profiles on LinkedIn.
 Companies and even small businesses join the platform too.
-According to LinkedIn stats from 2019, there are 30 million companies with profiles on the platform.
+According to LinkedIn stats from 2020, there are over 30 million companies with profiles on the platform.
 They could be brands seeking connections or even new people to recruit.

 26. 38% of B2B marketers believe that LinkedIn generates income for them.